mikesname/Omeka-plugin-CleanUrl/README.md

 Usage
 -----

-Simply set an identifier for each document in the field `Dublin Core:Identifier`.
+Simply set an identifier for each record in a field (`Dublin Core:Identifier` by default).

 * If not set, the identifier will be the default id of the record.
 * A prefix can be added if you have other data in the same field.